Equivalence principle: Tests of the strong equivalence principle

 Orbital variations due to gravitational self-energy should cause a "polarization" of solar system orbits called the Nordtvedt effect.
 This effect has been sensitively tested by Lunar Laser Ranging experiments.
 Up to the limit of one part in 10^{13} there is no Nordtvedt effect.

 A tight bound on the effect of nearby gravitational fields on the strong equivalence principle comes from modeling the orbits of binary stars and comparing the results to pulsar timing data.
 In 2014, astronomers discovered a stellar triple system containing a millisecond pulsar PSR J0337+1715 and two white dwarfs orbiting it.
 The system provided them a chance to test the strong equivalence principle in a strong gravitational field with high accuracy.
 If there is any departure from the strong equivalence principle, it is no more than two parts per million.

 Most alternative theories of gravity predict a change in the gravity constant over time.
 Studies of Big Bang nucleosynthesis, analysis of pulsars, and the lunar laser ranging data have shown that G cannot have varied by more than 10% since the creation of the universe.
 The best data comes from studies of the ephemeris of Mars, based on three successive NASA missions, Mars Global Surveyor, Mars Odyssey, and Mars Reconnaissance Orbiter.

+Charged bodies

+Precisely phrased definitions of the equivalence principle exclude test bodies with electric charge.
+A charged and uncharged ball dropped in a gravitational field results in a paradox.
+To an observer standing where the balls will land, the accelerating charged ball will lose kinetic energy by emitting radiation and will hence reach the floor after the uncharged ball.
+To an observer falling with the balls, the radiation starts when the charged ball lands on the ground.

+This does not point to any defect in the equivalence principle itself, only to oversimplified statements of the principle.
+A charged particle together with its associated electromagnetic field cannot in general be treated as confined to an arbitrarily small neighborhood, since the field extends beyond the local region in which the equivalence principle applies.
+As the charged and neutral balls are released side by side, the balls will initially accelerate identically.
+But after a short period of time, the charged ball will experience a back reaction from its own electromagnetic fields.
+Quantitative treatment of electromagnetic self-force in curved spacetime is technically difficult.